cran/ggiraph/README.md

     of using `geom_sf`, use `geom_sf_interactive`… Provide at least one of the aesthetics `tooltip`, `data_id` and `onclick` to create interactive elements.
-  - Call function `girafe` with the ggplot object so that the graphic is translated as a web interactive graphics.
+  - Call function `girafe` with the ggplot object so that the graph is translated as a web interactive graphics.

 <!-- end list -->